aospapp/aosp/external/cldr/docs/ldml/tr35-info.md

 <unitAlias type="pound-per-square-inch" replacement="pound-force-per-square-inch" reason="deprecated"/>
 ```

-These use the standard alias elements in XML, and are also included in the [units.xml](https://github.com/unicode-org/cldr/blob/master/common/supplemental/units.xml) file.
+These use the standard alias elements in XML, and are also included in the [units.xml](https://github.com/unicode-org/cldr/blob/main/common/supplemental/units.xml) file.

 ##### “Duplicate” Units

 Some CLDR units are provided simply because they have different names in some languages.
 For example, year and year-person, or foodcalorie and kilocalorie.
-One CLDR unit is not convertible (temperature-generic) it is only used for the translation (where the exact unit would be understood by context).
+One CLDR unit is not convertible (temperature-generic), it is only used for the translation (where the exact unit would be understood by context).

 ##### Discarding Offsets